 - Start the engine, check for any issues/leaks, and drive it for 15 minutes to bring it to normal operating temperature.

 - Recheck the automatic transmission fluid level via the check hole.
-There should include a small amount of automatic transmission fluid dripping from the hole when you remove the 17mm bolt.
+There should be a small amount of automatic transmission fluid dripping from the hole when removing the 17mm bolt.
 If there is no transmission fluid dripping from the check hole, top off until you see transmission fluid dripping from the check hole.

 - Drain bolt: 35 ft-lb.

-- When you drain the transmission pan and refill, you are only changing about 40% of the transmission fluid.
+- When you drain the transmission pan and refill, you only change about 40% of the transmission fluid.

 - Check transmission fluid level at operating temperature with the engine off—car on level ground.

-Guide and pictures are from a 2015 Honda Civic, but owners of other Honda vehicles with CVT transmission such as Fit, Freed, HR-V, Mobilio, Jazz, Insight will also find these instructions helpful.
+Guide and pictures are from a 2015 Honda Civic, but owners of other Honda vehicles with CVT transmissions such as Fit, Freed, HR-V, Mobilio, Jazz, and Insight will also find these instructions helpful.